mekutr/AdminLTEOnRails/README.md

 #### App Configuration:
 AdminLTEOnRails provides a config class for its users to configure the application for their needs.
 After the configuration is done, the settings get applied to all the views in the application.
 #### Gemification:
 Most of the dependency files were moved to into the Gemfile.
 This way, Rails takes care of all the dependency configuration for its users.

 ### Installation
+This section will get you going with the installation of the application.
+#### Prerequisites
+1. Ruby version 2.3.3 should be installed (I only tested the application with Ruby version 2.3.3 but the app should be fine with 2.2.0+)
+2. Bundler gem needs to be installed.
+#### Steps
 1. Create a directory for AdminLTEOnRails
 ```sh
 $ mkdir ~/admin_lte_on_rails